Medical Device Labeling

 - Every active implantable device must have its own unique serial number.
-Other implantable devices will require a serial or lot number leads to data-led labelling system.
+Other implantable devices will require a serial or lot number that leads to a data-led labeling system.

-- The MDR requires Global UDI initiative similar to already implemented FDA UDI rules.
+- The MDR requires a Global UDI initiative similar to already implemented FDA UDI rules.